davidgernaat/docker-mailrelay/README.md

 6. Open firewall ports and change DNS settings accordingly (see below: ISP Port 25 Blocking)

 ## Prerequisites
-- ✅ VPS with open port 25 and rDNS
+- ✅ VPS with open port 25 and rDNS (see section: Setting Up rDNS (Reverse DNS) for Your VPS)
 - ✅ Docker installed
 - ✅ Valid TLS certificates
 - ✅ A running Docker-MailServer in your own home with at least one email account (https://github.com/docker-mailserver/docker-mailserver)